RaghadAlkhudhair/Employee-Attrition-Classification/README.md

 ## Design
 ### Background
-#### IBM is one of the largest tech companies in the world, and it struggles with keeping its best employees.
-So this project aims to help predict the attrition before it happens to help the company take early actions.
+#### This project aims to help predict the attrition before it happens to help the companies take early actions.
 ### Problem
 #### Employee attrition is costly in multiple different ways.
 ### Data